JordanFH/jinder-ai/README.md

 4. Run the development server using `npm run dev` or `yarn dev`.
 5. Explore the documentation for more details.

+## 📂 Related Repositories

+JinderAI is part of a larger ecosystem, powered by advanced AI technology.
+Check out these related repositories to explore more about the project:

+- [API-JINDER-CV](https://github.com/JhazHC/API-JINDER-CV): This service analyzes CVs, extracting relevant data and seamlessly integrating it into the JinderAI platform.
+- [API-JINDER-GOOGLE](https://github.com/JhazHC/API-JINDER-GOOGLE): Powered by Gemini AI, this component drives the intelligent search engine, offering personalized job and course recommendations tailored to user profiles.
+The chatbot uses this engine to answer user queries and suggest relevant opportunities.

 ## 🙏 Acknowledgements

 A big shoutout to all the libraries, plugins, and assets that made this project possible, and to the advanced AI technology, Gemini, for powering JinderAI.